awong234/CT_sim/readme.md

 Temporary file to run some functions with parameters

+## testSQL.R

+Temporary file to test the automatic assignment of tasks.

 ## trial.txt

 A temporary file for people to practice pulling/pushing data from/to Github.